Happy Valentine’s Day to you!

 - the Meeting of the Lord (see Simeon, Gospel of Luke, Wikipedia)

-Note, however, that the above-mentioned feasts are called Candlemas, la Chandeleur, which suggests a possible festival of lights.
-From the most remote and pagan antiquity, humans have always celebrated the degree of light and darkness from season to season.
-Carnival season is now over.
-It ended on Ash Wednesday, the 10th of February, the day after Mardi Gras, a day of revelry and merriment.
+Let us note, however, that the above-mentioned feast is called Candlemas, la Chandeleur, which suggests a possible festival of lights.
+From the most remote and pagan antiquity, humans have always celebrated the degree of lightness and darkness from season to season.
+Carnival season ended on Ash Wednesday, or the day after Mardi Gras, a day of revelry and merriment.

 Easter: the moveable feast